Grossculptor/Grossculptor.github.io/werkstatt/README.md

 ![october 2021 Datasculptor's studio garden](october-2021.jpg)
 *october 2021 [Datasculptor's](https://datasculptor.mlearning.ai) studio garden*

 *Raking sand, meditation.
-A bridge of grass on water, water as a mirror of the sky, a bridge as a passage to another reality, concrete as a symbol of permanence, a slanted gate as a symbol of changeability, a mirror — infinity.*
+A bridge of grass on water, water as a mirror of the sky, a bridge as a passage to another reality, concrete as a symbol of permanence, a slanted gate as a symbol of changeability, a mirror, infinity.*

 And all this without looking at the irretrievable change of the whole ecosystem, the roots of the trees connected, birds with nests, insects, and all the life that has created this place for 100 years.
 As one of the billions of living beings on earth, what right do we have to subordinate everything to ourselves without regard for the environment's good?